 the moments $\overline{m}(t)$ track a reference signal $m_r(t)$. \end{remark}

-We note that since ${c}^k_{\ell}(Y)\in \mathbf C^1$, the solution $\overline{m}(t)$ to system \eqref{eq:ControlProblem_b} exists and is unique in any time interval once the moment trajectory evolves in the compact set $\Ccal$.

-In the case with multiple leaders, the domain of the function $c(Y)$ is high dimensional and numerical computations are intractable.
-In order to handle this case we introduce additional assumptions on the follower dynamics, i.e., we assume that all the leaders have identical effect on the followers. \begin{assumption} In followers' dynamics \eqref{eq:ModelsWithLeaders}, the impact imposed by each leader is additive and governed by a same law, i.e., the function $h$ admits the form $h(x, Y)=\sum_{j=1}^{N_L} \eta(x, y_j)$. \end{assumption}
+In the case with multiple leaders, the domain of the function $C(Y)$ is high-dimensional and numerical computations are intractable.
+In order to handle this case we introduce additional assumptions on the follower dynamics, i.e., we assume that all the leaders have an identical effect on the followers. \begin{assumption} In the followers' dynamics \eqref{eq:ModelsWithLeaders}, the impact of each leader is additive and governed by a same law, i.e., the function $h$ admits the form $h(x, Y)=\sum_{j=1}^{N_L} \eta(x, y_j)$. \end{assumption}

 Under Assumption~\ref{Ass1}, the matrix-valued function $C(Y)$ in dynamics \eqref{eq:ApproSysLeader0} can be rewritten into a separable sum as